osg-htc/docs/docs/security/host-certs.md

         root@host # chmod 444 /etc/grid-security/hostcert.pem
         root@host # cp %RED%<PATH TO KEY>%ENDCOLOR% /etc/grid-security/hostkey.pem
         root@host # chmod 400 /etc/grid-security/hostkey.pem

+### Request certificates through the InCommon REST API

+1. Find your institution-specific InCommon contact (e.g. [UW-Madison InCommon contact](https://it.wisc.edu/about/office-of-the-cio/cybersecurity/security-tools-software/server-certificates/)), get an InCommon Department Registration Authority user.
+Ask your InCommon contact to enable SSL auto approve for your admin user.
+Also, ask your InCommon contact to send you an email invitation for a Client Certificate.
+Download your InCommon user certificate and split the .p12 file into your private key and your certificate.
+1. Request a certificate and generate the associated private key using the osg-incommon-cert-request:

+        :::console
+        user@host $ osg-incommoncert-request --username <INCOMMONLOGIN> \
+                    --cert <USERCERT> \
+                    --pkey <USERPRIVKEY> \
+                    --hostname <HOSTNAME>

 Requesting Host Certificates Using [Let's Encrypt](https://letsencrypt.org/)
 ----------------------------------------------------------------------------